Dense generic well-rounded lattices: Generic well-rounded lattices

 \section{Generic well-rounded lattices}

-In the previous section we saw how to construct GWR sublattices of tame lattices, and moreover, that the center densities of said sublattices are upper bounded by the center density of $A_n$.
-Thus, these lattices provide a source of GWR lattices with packing density arbitrarily close to the optimal density in dimensions 1--3.
+In the previous section we saw how to construct GWR sublattices of tame lattices with center density ranging from $\delta(\mathbb{Z}^n)$ to $\delta(A_n)$, so maximally dense lattice packings in dimension 1--3.
 We proceed to construct GWR lattices which have a good packing density in higher dimensions.
-Particularly, we deform basis vectors of the densest lattice packing in dimensions 3--5, $D_n$, and in dimension 8, $E_8$, to obtain lattices with good sphere packing density and minimal kissing number in these dimensions.
+We deform basis vectors of the densest lattice packing in dimension 3--5, $D_n$, and in dimension 8, $E_8$, to obtain lattices with good sphere packing density and minimal kissing number in these dimensions.
 We call these constructions $D_n^\alpha$ and $E_8^\alpha$, where $\alpha$ is a parameter describing how much the basis vectors are distorted.
-We also investigate when these deformed lattices (scaled) are sublattices of $\Z^n$.
+We also investigate when it is possible to scale these deformed lattices to embed them as sublattices of $\Z^n$.